kb-dev-lab/sanic.js/README.md

 [![Build Status](https://travis-ci.org/kb-dev/sanic.js.svg?branch=master)](https://travis-ci.org/kb-dev/sanic.js)
 [![codecov](https://codecov.io/gh/kb-dev/sanic.js/branch/master/graph/badge.svg)](https://codecov.io/gh/kb-dev/sanic.js)

+## 1.0.0 is out with a HUGE performance boost!

+### If you find some articles treating performances in Javascript, you can send them to me with in the **Issues** section.
+This will help me a lot to upgrade this library.

+Benchmarks between JS classic methods and Sanic methods [here](doc/perf.md).

+---

 > Another new day in the Javascript's world, and this fucking Array.prototype.map() function is always slow.
 But Sanic is here to save Javascript from the performance hell.
 GOTTA GO FAST !

 **sanic.js** is a library which increases Javascript natives functions performance to the detriment of some unused cases of EcmaScript specification.
 For example, this library removes _hasOwnProperty()_ check in Array methods, because nobody uses Array methods for an Object.
 (Why am I saying that : [See Note 2 of this paragraph](http://www.ecma-international.org/ecma-262/6.0/#sec-array.prototype.map)).